roq-trading/roq-ansible/README.md

 ### Remote Host

 This is the server you will install to.

-It is identified by an IP address ("a.b.c.d") and you can log on with a user ("ansible") having sudo access.
+It is identified by an IP address ("a.b.c.d") and you must be able to log on with ssh and an `ansible_user`.

 ### Inventory File